Adam-Albawab/QnA-Generator/README.md

 These instructions will get you to run the program.
 It is a command line program.

-Step 1: Download the files.
+Step 1: Download the files.\
-Step 2:
+Step 2: Install the requirements.\
-Step 3: Use the Virtual Machine Hard Disk file to setup your VM.\
+Step 3: Save an article in a .txt file in the same directory.\
-Step 4: Configure the VM.
+Step 4: Run the ask.py program and feed it your text file to generate your questions.\

-The [link](https://seedsecuritylabs.org/lab_env.html) contains a document that can be used to set up the VM without any issues.
+Step 5: Run the answer.py and feed it the questions and text file to generate your answers.\

 ## Motivation
 This project was completed as a part of the Natural Language Processing class.
 The project was used to demonstrate knowledge in the various fields of natural language processing.
 This included using Tf-IDF and cosine similarity as well as grammar transformations to parse through the corpus of text.